-On the other hand, "sustainable work" covers "(...) work carried out in a given production process (...)", making sustainable development an integrator of environmental, economic, social and labor issues, focusing on on assessing organizational alignments and working in this sustainable perspective (Sznelwar et al., 2011,

-P. 137).
-Unlike the labor protection intentions of the International Labor Organization, workers in order to make work sustainable.

-Work, this definition arose from a context of "competitive strategy and socioenvironmental responsibility" (Sznelwar et al., 2011, p.
-139), with work being essential to produce sustainably, but the concern for sustainability falls only on the final product.
+On the other hand, "sustainable work" covers "(...) work carried out in a given production process (...)", making sustainable development an integrator of environmental, economic, social and labor issues, focusing on about evaluating organizational alignments and working in this sustainable perspective (Sznelwar et al., 2011, p.
+137).
+Unlike the labor protection intentions of the International Labor Organization, this definition emerged from a context of "competitive strategy and socio-environmental responsibility" (Sznelwar et al., 2011, p.
+139), with work being essential to produce sustainably, but the The concern for sustainability lies only in the final product.

-Therefore, Sznelwar et al. (2011) warn that there is concern about the environmental dimension of production, but focusing on the social dimension of the work process, its difficulties and its impacts on the worker, going beyond mere social engagement as a sustainable action, is essential to create new processes and improve the treatment of work and
+Therefore, Sznelwar et al. (2011) warn that there is concern about the environmental dimension of production, but focusing on the social dimension of the work process, its difficulties and its impacts on the worker, going beyond mere social engagement as a sustainable action, is essential to create new processes and improve the treatment of work and workers in order to make work sustainable.